Please Read ...

 Parking: Parking is NOT free anywhere on campus between the hours of 7:30 am and 7:00 pm Monday-Friday.
 If parking as a resident on campus we will pay the fee for June 1 - August 6.
 Parking is free on the holidays May 31 and July 5.
 If you are commuter we will pay the fee only if you agree to make an effort to take those in the dorms out and about.
-I will need the following details so that I can START the paperwork in advance for the Parking Office.
-You might need to pay for a daily parking permit for the first day you are here before I can get your permit to you at the first meeting; they do patrol and ticket several times a day.
-The first permit will only be good through June and then we have to get a new one for July (UR does not set the rate for July until June so we have to do this all twice).
+You might need to pay for a daily parking permit for the first day you are here if you forget your permit before the first meeting; they do patrol and ticket several times a day.
+The first permit will be good through June and July and then a new one for the first week of August.
+These permits must be displayed on the dashboard of your car.

 If you have a car on campus – even as a commuter, it would be appreciated if you offer to drive those in the dorm for errands and outings.
 The shuttles that usually operate during the academic year do NOT run in the summer.
-There is a UR bus (the Green Line) that usually goes to Marketplace Mall (not much at the mall these days - JC Penny's, Dick's Sporting Goods, Foot locker, Loft outlet, Express outlet, IndyKart raceway), Target, Walmart and Wegmans grocery store on Wednesday evenings (5:30 - 9:30 pm) and Saturday afternoons (2:00 - 9:30 pm) but that schedule is not confirmed yet.
+There is a UR bus (the Green Line) that does continuous loop to Marketplace Mall (not much at the mall these days - JC Penny's, Dick's Sporting Goods, Foot locker, Loft outlet, Express outlet, IndyKart raceway), Target, Walmart and Wegmans grocery store on Wednesday evenings (5:30 - 9:00 pm) and Saturday afternoons (2:00 - 9:00 pm).